CA-APM/docker-TimImage_builder/README.md

-If you want to upgrade the TIM while keeping the current configuration, all you need to do is create the new TIM image and adapt the "{ONTAINER}" to reflect the name of the next running instance.
+If you want to upgrade the TIM while keeping the current configuration, all you need to do is create the new TIM image and adapt the "{CONTAINER}" to reflect the name of the next running instance.